tecracoin/tecracoin/README.md

     make
     ```

-3. It is recommended to build and run the unit tests:
+3. To build and run all the unit tests:

     ```sh
+    ./autogen.sh
+    ./configure --enable-tests --enable-gui --enable-elysium
+    cd src
     make check
     ```